Kaavi art: Technique

 On the wet walls on which Kaavi pictures are to be etched, a buttery smooth mixture of lime and uramunji is smeared with a steel trowel.
 To cover larger areas, a wooden float is also employed.
 After an hour, engraving work commences.
 A well-trained Kaavi art mason can etch a small mural without any aids.
 For geometrical designs he employs rulers and compasses.
 Large and complicated motifs are first drawn on paper, perforated with pinholes and then traced on the wall by dusting the pinholes with dry lime.

 Kanthas or the steel bodkins of different sizes and dimensions are used for etching.
-The ridges, platforms and niches are decorated with the rows of spirals, spades, semi-circles and curves.
+The ridges, platforms and niches are decorated with rows of spirals, spades, semi-circles and curves.
 The V-shaped parallel bands are used for twin pseudo-pillars.

 Artists first apply a white plaster made from shell‑lime, sand and jaggery to the architectural surface.
 Once this layer sets, a paste of finely ground laterite red oxide mixed with lime putty—known as the kaav layer—is spread to a butter‑like consistency and left to partially cure.
 While the kaav remains moist, designs are incised using steel bodkins (kanta), stencils, rulers and compasses, revealing the white plaster beneath and creating a striking two‑tone effect.
 The finished work is then cured by periodic misting and polishing with smooth river pebbles to enhance durability.